 Please read the requirements for selection carefully and ensure that when submitting your application the required supporting documentation is included.
 Supporting documents can be mailed to the following address or scanned and emailed to firstname.lastname@example.org

 Suite 1103, 109 Pitt St, Sydney, NSW 2000

 - Have qualified and been accepted to undertake tertiary study at University or TAFE (the latter at Diploma or Advanced Diploma level).

-- Be able to show necessitous circumstances through ill health of family members, death, separation from parents or guardians, unexpected financial loss or asset reduction that would otherwise prevent the applicant’s full-time attendance at university or TAFE.
+- Be able to show necessitous circumstances through ill health of family members, death, separation from parents or guardians, unexpected financial loss or asset reduction that could impact on the applicant’s ability to attend university or TAFE.

 - Be in receipt of or be eligible to receive Youth Allowance, ABSTUDY or a similar Government benefit.
 This must be supported by relevant documentation in the form of the client registration number showing date of application and/or the decision in relation to the application

 - From 2021 scholarship applicants must be a direct descendant of a Service man or woman who has served in the Australian or New Zealand Defence Force in any conflict or peacekeeping role since the First World War.

 - Be under 25 years of age on 1 March in the year of application.

 - Commence their first year of university or TAFE studies (the latter at Degree, Diploma or Advanced Diploma level) in the year of application and be studying full-time.